Stair Treads: Choosing the Right Material

 Method: Bullnose Routing & Gluing

-- Step 1: Cut the hardwood tread to size.
+- First, step 1: cut the hardwood tread to the required size.

-- Step 2: Use a router with a round-over bit to create a bullnose edge.
+- Next, step 2: use a router with a round-over bit to create a bullnose edge.

-- Step 3: Sand the edge smoothly to remove rough areas.
+- Then, step 3: sand the edge smoothly to remove rough areas and splinters.

-- Step 4: Apply wood glue and clamp a nosing piece if an additional overhang is needed.
+- After that, step 4: apply wood glue and clamp a separate nosing piece if an extended overhang is needed.

-- Step 5: Finish with stain and sealant for durability.
+- Finally, step 5: finish with stain and a clear sealant for durability and a uniform finish.

-🔹 Best for traditional wooden staircases and durable installations.
+🔹 Best for traditional wooden staircases and highly durable installations.

 -